xalvarez/introduction-to-kotlin/PITCHME.md

 ### Coroutines

-> One can think of a coroutine as a light-weight thread.
+> One can think of a coroutine as a **light-weight thread**. [...]
-Like threads, coroutines can run in parallel, wait for each other and communicate.
 The biggest difference is that coroutines are very cheap, almost free: we can create thousands of them, and pay very little in terms of performance.
-True threads, on the other hand, are expensive to start and keep around.
-A thousand threads can be a serious challenge for a modern machine.

 Source: https://kotlinlang.org/docs/tutorials/coroutines/coroutines-basic-jvm.html